Visit the Scandinavian Heritage Park

 Celebrate Norwegian Constitution Day with a flag parade, Norwegian songs, and traditional food to open the park for the season.

-Midsummer Festival – June 20 & 21
+Midsummer Festival – A Weekend in June

 Welcome summer with live music, dancing, vendors, and the nightly bonfire during this FREE fun, family-friendly event.